Generation X vs Millennial: Ford Escort Cosworth takes on Focus RS

 - Fords for sale on AutoClassics

 However, for those who preceded the Playstation generation, the Escort RS Cosworth is their era defining fast Ford.
-Designed to homologate the rally car, this Escort was actually an evolution of the monstrous Sierra Cosworth that preceded it.
+Serving to homologate the Escort for WRC, this model was actually an evolution of the monstrous Sierra Cosworth that came before it.
 The rally car went on to win the 1994 Monte Carlo Rally, spawning this 1994 Cosworth Monte Carlo special edition of which you see here.
-It’s just one of 70 examples ever made it is distinguished by its Jewel Violet paintwork and OZ alloy wheels.
+It’s just one of 70 examples ever made and is distinguished by its Jewel Violet paintwork and OZ alloy wheels.

-Visually, both cars are striking to look at — especially the Focus RS in signature Nitrous Blue.
-However, there’s no denying that the Escort with its enormous spoiler and swollen bodykit is more provocative.
+To look at, both cars are far from subtle — especially the Focus RS in its signature Nitrous Blue.
+However, there’s no denying that the Escort steals the show with its enormous spoiler and swollen bodykit that left local law enforcement twitching.
 Could Ford have made the newer car a greater assault on the eyes?
-Yes, but then less people would have bought it, as Honda found out with the Type R of the same era.
+Yes, but then less people would have bought it, and unlike the Escort Cosworth, the Focus RS wasn’t a necessity for homologation… They actually needed people to buy them!
 Both Fords strike a purposeful pose, although one is certainly more politically correct than the other.

 The Achilles heel of the Focus RS has always been its relatively low-rent interior trim.
-Its Recaro seats serve their purpose well, but hard plastics and an uninspired design left people wanting.
-The Escort shares that trait with a baron plastic dashboard only defined by its cluster of turboboost gauges.
-Thankfully for both, Ford spent its research and development budget elsewhere.
+Its bolstered Recaro seats serve their purpose well, but cheap plastics and an uninspired design left people wanting more from this top-flight RS.
+The Escort shares that trait with a rather pedestrian dashboard forming a baron landscape.
+Its only redeeming feature is a cluster of turboboost gauges that hints at what’s under the hood.

-This Escort Monte Carlo packs a turbocharged 2.0-litre four-cylinder engine tinkered with by Cosworth.
-This WRC inspired unit that sits beneath bonnet louvres sends power to an all-wheel drive system via a 5-speed manual transmission.
-Total output is 227bhp.
+Underneath those menacing bonnet vents, the Escort Monte Carlo harbours a turbocharged 2.0-litre four-cylinder engine developed by Cosworth.
+This WRC inspired motor sends power to an all-wheel drive system via a 5-speed manual transmission.
+227 hp as at the disposal of both car and driver.

-Back in the Nitrous Blue corner, the Focus features a turbocharged 2.3-litre EcoBoost engine also found in the Ford Mustang.
-An intelligent all-wheel drive system can shift power to the front and rear as and when needed.
-Additionally a Haldex clutch pack also enables power to be sent from one side of the car to the other.
+Back in the Nitrous Blue corner, the Focus RS makes use of Ford’s latest turbocharged 2.3-litre EcoBoost engine that’s shared with the Ford Mustang.
+An intelligent all-wheel drive system, that incorporates Haldex clutch packs, can shift power to the front and rear as well as from one side of the car to the other.
+It’s this torque juggling that gives this car such a broad range of capabilities.

-Hitting the road in these cars immediately reveals the Focus RS to be the more grown-up car in terms of refinement and comfort, whereas the Cosworth doesn’t really give a damn in comparison.
-That said, you’re not reading this to find out which of these cars is better to drive to Tesco — it’s the Focus RS — so let’s pick up the pace.
+Hitting the road in these mean machines immediately reveals the Focus RS to be the more civilised car in terms of refinement and comfort, whereas the Cosworth doesn’t really give a damn in comparison.
+That said, you’re not reading this to find out which of these cars is better to drive too the local supermarket — it’s the Focus RS — so let’s get on with it, shall we?

 Classic Cars for Sale